yorkeccak/bio/README.md

 - **LM Studio**: Click LM Studio menu bar icon → "Start Server on Port 1234..."
   - Check LM Studio URL in `.env.local` (default: `http://localhost:1234`)
   - Verify at least one model is downloaded in LM Studio
-  - Server must be running for BioMed Research AI to detect it
+  - Server must be running for Bio to detect it

 **Database errors:**
 - Delete and recreate: `rm -rf .local-data/`